 THE STORY OF SEAN AND BOO WOO

-These are just a handful of the dozens of people and pets that have been helped by Safety Net.
+These are just a handful of the hundreds of people and pets that have been helped by Safety Net.
 The life-saving, crisis- solving power of this program is amazing.
-Safety Net is another tool that is being integrated into the successful "model" animal control program of the 21st Century.
+Safety Net Program is another tool that is being integrated into the successful "model" animal control program of the 21st Century.
 Safety Net is already being replicated in other communities around the country.
-If you would like to help support Safety Net, please send your tax deductible donation to Animal Care & Control, 11 Park Place, Suite 805, New York, NY 10007.
+If you would like to help support Safety Net, please send your tax deductible donation to Safety Net Program, PO Box 656712, Fresh Meadows, NY 11365, 718-544-PETS.